-Progression guaranteed with this personalised SUP performance boost… One-to-one and 2:1 bespoke coaching – we will tailor a 2-hour session around your ability level and aspirations, primarily at Paper Mill Lock (where we can be sure of ideal coaching conditions) or one of various other South Essex flat-water venues to suit the tides and weather forecast; we stay pliable to ensure we score optimal conditions for your session.
-On top of our ‘standard’ scheduled group beginner lessons and improver courses, we have been quietly running advanced individual coaching with several regular clients since 2017; primarily focussed on race technique, our riders have achieved great results including wins at national level races with the skills they’ve learnt and drills they’ve practiced.
-While intermediate and beginner technique has previously been brought on by our group Learn to SUP lessons and Improver Tours – plus of course at our free Wednesday evening SUP Club – in 2020 with social distancing regulations brought on by the Covid-19 pandemic, one-to-one and 2:1 coaching became popular for entry-level and improving paddlers too.
-Having taught group beginner and intermediate BSUPA lessons since 2013, we certainly have the experience to teach these skills on a more personal level too… Our 1:1 coaching costs £80 for a 2-hour course, with your own kit (board, paddle, leash etc).
+Progression guaranteed with this personalised SUP performance boost… One-to-one and 2:1 bespoke coaching – we will tailor a 2-hour session around your ability level and aspirations, primarily at Paper Mill Lock (where we can be sure of ideal coaching conditions – other South Essex flat-water venues can be arranged to suit the tides and weather forecast; we stay pliable to ensure we score optimal conditions for your session).
+On top of our ‘standard’ scheduled group beginner lessons and improver courses, we have been running advanced individual coaching with several regular clients since 2017; initially focussed on race technique, our riders have achieved great results including wins at national level races with the skills they’ve learnt and drills they’ve practiced.
+While intermediate and beginner technique has previously been brought on by our group Learn to SUP lessons and Improver Tours – plus of course at our free Wednesday evening SUP Club – in 2020 and 2021 with social distancing regulations brought on by the Covid-19 pandemic, one-to-one and 2:1 coaching became popular for entry-level and improving paddlers too.
+These personalised, private BSUPA lessons for individuals or pairs / couples mean we can focus on techniques just for you, and progress the session at your pace… Our 1:1 coaching costs £80 for a 2-hour course, with your own kit (board, paddle, leash etc).
 Or if you can team up with a friend or family member of a similar ability level, two-to-one coaching works out at £50pp excluding kit hire.
 (Red Paddle Rides, Sports, Races and Elites are available to hire for an additional £20.)
 To arrange a bespoke session, just click ‘book now‘ to see our schedule and select any 1:1 or 2:1 session.